google/transit/gtfs-realtime/spec/en/service-alerts.md

 *   Significant delays (insignificant delays should only be provided through [Trip updates](trip-updates.md)).
 *   Detour
 *   Additional service
-*   Modified service
+*   Modified service: Operations are different from what the rider would normally expect.
+An example is an alert that reminds riders of an upcoming holiday schedule that is different from normal service on that day of the week.
 *   Stop moved
 *   Other effect (not represented by any of these options)
 *   Unknown effect
 *   No effect: The alert provides information to riders but does not affect operations.
-Examples include reminding riders of upcoming holiday schedules, advertising public meetings, and soliciting feedback via surveys.
+Examples include advertising public meetings and soliciting feedback via surveys.